Alu018/d-acc-misinformation-plug-in/webapp/README.md

-# Misinformation Detector - Web Application
+# Community-Powered AI Threat Detector - Web Application

-A Next.js web application that provides a public interface to browse and search flagged content from the Misinformation Detector Chrome Extension.
+A Next.js web application that provides a public interface to browse and search flagged content from the AI Threat Detector Chrome Extension.

 ## Features